lucaskienast/Linux-Command-Line/README.md

 ### Prompt
 When we open our terminal, we will see our prompt which will likely include your `username@machinename~$`.
 This prompt is what we will see whenever the shell is ready to accept new input.

+### Argument / Parameter
+The terms "argument" and "parameter" are often used interchangeably to refer to values that we provide to commands.

 ## Basic Commands

 ### Command Structure `command -options arguments`